 If you need another copy of your statement you have two options:

 - Employee Self Service is available for ACTIVE employees only.
-(Electronic version, requires IU network login)
+(Electronic version, requires IU network login and DUO authentication)

 - Request for Duplicate Statement (Mailed)